kleinmatic/characters/README.md

 # Useful Characters

 Two characters that are useful (to me, anyway).
-Includes zipped textClipping file for Mac users (unpack the Zip, double click the textClipping file and command-C to copy to your clipboard), and a txt file.
+Includes zipped textClipping file for Mac users (unpack the zipfile, double click the textClipping file and command-C to copy to your clipboard), and a txt file.